Water supply and sanitation in Zimbabwe: Technical infrastructure

 In urban centers of Zimbabwe the majority of the water supply comes from piped water.
 In rural areas, Zimbabweans predominantly rely on wells and boreholes that tap into Zimbabwe's groundwater supply.
 The construction of many wells was mainly financed by the households themselves.
 The dynamic development of the private sector is a good example of how self-supply initiatives can reach large parts of the population.

 Many Zimbabweans still practice open defecation, especially in rural areas.
 However, in large urban centers such as Harare, there are sewage systems, and many homes throughout Zimbabwe have private pit latrines or share communal latrines.

 In 2018 problems at the Morton Jeffray Waterworks in Harare were said to be the cause of the renewed cholera outbreak.
+In 2018, the Morton Jeffray Waterworks in Harare was identified as the source of a renewed cholera outbreak, attributed to problems within the facility.
+Subsequently, Lisben Chipfunde, the head of amenities and environment in the Harare City Council, confirmed that the water shortage persisted, exacerbating the situation, particularly during the 2019-2020 rainy season.
+The Prince Edward Water Works faced depletion due to drought conditions, compelling the Harare City Council to centralize water supply operations at the Morton Jaffray Water Works.
+As a consequence, numerous residential areas experienced prolonged periods without access to clean water.
+This dire situation forced residents to resort to using unsafe and contaminated water sources, such as wells and boreholes, further jeopardizing public health and exacerbating the risk of waterborne diseases like cholera.

 Several promising technological innovations have greatly improved the access to and quality of water supply in Zimbabwe.
 For example the Zimbabwean Bush Pump has been highlighted as a "fluid" technology that has greatly expanded access to cleaner water throughout the country.
 The diffusion of this technology can be understood because of its remarkable adaptability.
-The implementation, operation, and repair of the bush pump is determined by the input and choices of local communities, and as such this technology has no "hard boundaries" since it can adapted, utilized, and personalized by communities throughout Zimbabwe.
+The implementation, operation, and repair of the bush pump is determined by the input and choices of local communities, and as such this technology has no "hard boundaries" since it can be adapted, utilized, and personalized by communities throughout Zimbabwe.